2009 Honduran coup d'état: Executive decrees and their legal consequences

 The ballot was scheduled for June 28, 2009.
 On May 27, 2009, the Administrative Litigation Court annulled the Executive decree PCM-05-2009 that enabled the ballot.
 In response the Executive accepted the ruling, but issued decree PCM-019-2009, identical to the previous decree, but substituting "consultation" with "public opinion survey".
 On May 30, the same Court clarified that the scope of the previous ruling covered any decree that attempted to conduct the proposed ballot - howsoever worded or published.
 This clarification annulled PCM-019-2009 as well.

 Zelaya then issued a new executive decree PCM-020-2009 (La Gaceta article number 31945) to replace decrees PCM-05-2009 and PCM-019-2009.
 The new decree called for a "Public Opinion Survey Convening a Constitutional Assembly" and referred to it as "an official activity of the Government of the Republic of Honduras".

 According to a legal analysis by former Supreme Court President Vilma Morales, Zelaya automatically ceased being President of Honduras with the publication of decree PCM-020-2009 and thus no coup d'état existed.
 However, PCM-027-2009 was never processed by the Honduran courts.
-This new decree published in La Gaceta 26 June 2009 explained further the purpose, form and objectives of the opinion poll, to be carried out by the National Institute of Statistics.
-But the courts had already made up their minds about every attempt that had to do with this issue.
+This new decree, published in La Gaceta on 26 June 2009, further explained the purpose, form, and objectives of the opinion poll to be carried out by the National Institute of Statistics.
+Despite this, the courts had already made up their minds about any attempts related to this issue.
 Zelaya's lawyers were also denied the possibility to participate in the process.
 PCM-027-2009 was sheltered in article 5 of the "Law of Citizen Participation" and articles 2 and 5 of the Honduran Constitution.
-Zelaya defined his actions as a non-binding opinion poll, but his political opponents presented his actions as a binding referendum oriented at reforming articles in the Honduran Constitution concerning forms of government and re-election.
+Zelaya defined his actions as a non-binding opinion poll, but his political opponents portrayed his actions as a binding referendum aimed at reforming articles in the Honduran Constitution regarding forms of government and re-election.

 Attorney General's office acts

 On 27 May 2009, the Administrative Law Tribunal issued an injunction against holding the referendum at the request of the Honduran Attorney General Luis Alberto Rubi.
-On 16 June the Court of Appeals unanimously upheld the 27 May injunction.
-On 18 June, the Administrative Law Tribunal ordered Zelaya to comply with the ruling in writing within five days.
-The Attorney General's office filed a request for arrest and search warrants.
+On 16 June, the Court of Appeals unanimously upheld the 27 May injunction.
+On 18 June, the Administrative Law Tribunal ordered Zelaya to comply with the ruling.
+The Attorney General's office filed charges against Zelaya on 25 June.